heilaaks/snippy/docs/dev/SCRIBBLING.md

                 assert cause == Cause.ALL_OK
                 Content.assert_storage(content)
                 mock_file.assert_called_once_with('./snippets.yaml', 'r')

         @pytest.mark.usefixtures('isfile_true', 'import-content-utc')
         def test_cli_import_snippet_999(self, snippy):
             """Import content from mocked text file.

             The text file does not contain timestamp fields.
 Because of this, the timestamp must be mocked and it must match the given content.

             Same applies also to Markdown content.
             """

+            # Content data is always defined in database format.
+This means
+            # for example that tuple is used for data, groups, tags and links
+            # and that the groups, tags and links dedending on content are
+            # sorted.
             content = {
                 'data': [
                     Snippet.DEFAULTS[Snippet.REMOVE],